-ELEC 8431 - Clinical Pharmacology - 4 credit hours: This 80-hour course for fourth-year medical students will address advanced topics in pharmacology and will build upon the student's knowledge to facilitate their continuing development toward physicians who will prescribe drugs.
+ELEC 8431 - Clinical Pharmacology - 1 or 2 credit hours: This 80-hour course for fourth-year medical students will address advanced topics in pharmacology and will build upon the student's knowledge to facilitate their continuing development toward physicians who will prescribe drugs.
 The overall objectives of this course are to increase the student's knowledge of the core principles of clinical pharmacology, improve the student's ability to evaluate and effectively utilize drug information resources, and help develop the student's competence to rationally prescribe drugs for a variety of individual patients.
-For more information, contact Robert Theobald, PhD (course director).